Sunday, 13 October 2024

 The Biog.
 Dictionary of Sculptors in Britain pub Yale 2009 states the busts of Sir John and Sir James Rushout and the three female busts are earlier busts by Michael Rysbrack.
 The monument itself is signed by John Francis Moore (d.
 1809).

-It is currently unclear to me just which if any of these busts were sculpted by Moore - he and his workshop were capable of very fine work, but there is a bust by Moore of Sir John Rushout presented to Worcester Infirmary in 1769 which suggests that he was responsible for the bust of Sir John on the monument.
+It is currently unclear to me just which of these busts were sculpted by Rysbrack (if any) and which were carved by Moore - he and his workshop were capable of extremely fine work, and there is a bust by Moore of Sir John Rushout presented to Worcester Infirmary in 1769 which suggests that he was responsible for the bust of Sir John on the monument.

 The techniques used in the carving of all the busts suggest to me that they were all carved in the same workshop.